Visit your local library for these exciting titles from the NYTimes Bestseller List!

 THE COMPLETE COOKBOOK FOR YOUNG CHEFS by America's Test Kitchen Kids.
 (Sourcebooks Jabberwocky)

 Over 100 kid-tested recipes from America's Test Kitchen.
+(Ages 8 and up)

 - 5